 Are there any tips or tricks I should know about?

 Want to know the secret to getting your name on the Winners' Wall?
-Follow these four recommendations:
+Follow these three recommendations:

 - Don't let yourself get lazy about completing activities.
 The more activities you do, the more points you'll earn.
 Then spend those points on scholarship drawings.
 Every point is another chance to win!

 - Keep an eye on your inbox.
 You don't want to miss any opportunities to earn more points, so be on the lookout for our emails.